UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 </details>

 **Per Sequence Quality Scores**<details>
-This is just the distribution of the average quality scores for each read, obtained by averaging all the scores at each base within a read..
+This is just the distribution of the average quality scores for each read, obtained by averaging all the scores at each base within a read.
 There’s not much of note for us to see here.
 </details>